Our People

 Post Grad Dip in Not-for-Profit Management

-Jeremy has worked as a manager, counsellor and specialist FV practitioner for the agency over 20 years.
-When he’s not working at ChangeAbility, Jeremy has a private counselling practice.
-He also teaches mindfulness and meditation retreats throughout New Zealand and is a founding member and Chair of Waiwaste Food Rescue.
+Jeremy has worked at ChangeAbility for over 20 years as a manager, counsellor, and specialist family violence practitioner.
+Alongside his work at ChangeAbility, he maintains a private counselling practice and teaches Insight Meditation retreats throughout New Zealand.
+He is also a founding member and Chair of Waiwaste Food Rescue.

 Hayley Wilton